ziglang/zig/README.md

    writing buggy code.
  * Debug mode optimizes for fast compilation time and crashing with a stack trace when undefined behavior *would* happen.
- * Release mode produces heavily optimized code.
+ * ReleaseFast mode produces heavily optimized code.
 What other projects call "Link Time Optimization" Zig does automatically.
  * Compatible with C libraries with no wrapper necessary.
 Directly include C .h files and get access to the functions and symbols therein.